aybgim/fileassert/README.md

 Depending on the system property "fileassert.generate", this code can behave in two different modes:
 * Testing mode: this is the default mode, when the string representation of the object is matched to the content of a pre-defined file.
-By default, the matching method is `org.junit.jupiter.api.Assertions::assertEquals` but it can be changed (see below).
+By default, the matching method is `Assertions::assertEquals` but it can be replaced (see below).
-* Writing mode: when "fileassert.generate" is set to "true", the file is created at the pre-defined path, and the string representation of the object is written to the file.
-This mode is used to create files for new tests, or to overwrite them, when the expected string representation changes.
+* Writing mode: when "fileassert.generate" is set to "true", the file with the string representation is created at the pre-defined path (see below).
+This mode is used to create files for new tests, or to overwrite them when the expected string representation changes.

 Set the system property "fileassert.generate" to "true" and run the above unit test.
 It will pass, and you will find the file `src/test/resources/org/aybgim/testfileassert/JsonFileAssertTest/testAssertJsonFile.json` relative to the repository root.
-Note that the file is named by the unit test with the extension passed in to the factory method `FileAsserts.fileAssert("txt")`; it is located int the resource path of the test class, in the subfolder named by the class itself.
-The hierarchy of test file directories exactly mirrors the hierarchy of test classes!
+Note that the file is named by the unit test, with the extension passed in to the factory method: `FileAsserts.fileAssert("txt")`.
+It is located in the resource path of the test class, in the subfolder named by the class itself.
+The hierarchy of test file directories exactly mirrors the hierarchy of the test classes!

 Commit the file to source control, and re-run the test without the system property - it will pass.
 Keep it as is until the expected string representation changes - then you can simply re-run the test in a writing mode, and commit the changes.